*There may be affiliate links throughout this post. Please refer to the disclaimer page for additional information.*

-I may not have used the same financial adviser, but I agreed to pay a “small fee” with the new IRA to have someone manage it for me.
 I was too scared to take responsibility over the management of my funds because I still had not done the homework to properly educate myself on low-cost index funds.

 Investing Mistake #4

+Another important aspect of knowing how to invest money wisely is understanding the current market.
 I failed to understand the market in general was doing very well during the time I had contributed to my employer 401K.
 Imagine my surprise when my investments weren’t doing as well later when the market took a hit in general.

 Take the Investment Challenge

 Wow!
 I was so naïve, ignorant, plain lazy, whatever you want to call it.
 I uncovered a very valuable way to invest my money 5 years ago in low-cost index funds, but I failed to gather enough information to properly execute it.
 No point in dwelling in the past though.